lisangzww/CHILECTO_web/concepts/readme.md

-This folder contains concordances, frequency matrices and mds coordinates for the concepts.
+This folder contains concordances, frequency matrices and mds coordinates for the concepts used in our case studies.

 ## concordances:
 - concordance_lemma.ctok (only with lemmas)